- Politics and Social Issues»

 If America had been unpopulated before the European arrivals there would have

-It became safer to abandon indentured servitude and institute slavery which would
+It became wiser to abandon indentured servitude and institute slavery which would

 lessen friction with the indigenous populations.